2013–14 National First Division

 The 2013–14 National First Division was played from September 2013 until May 2014, and is the second tier of South Africa's professional football.
-Chippa United won the league, earning promotion to the 2014–15 Premier Soccer League.
-Black Leopards and Milano United finished second and third, thus qualifying for the promotion/relegation play-offs against Polokwane City, which had finished 15th in the PSL.
-Polokwane City won the play-off, retaining the PSL place.
+Chippa United won the league, earning promotion to the 2014–15 Premiership.
+Black Leopards and Milano United finished second and third, thus qualifying for the promotion/relegation play-offs against Polokwane City, which had finished 15th in the Premiership.
+Polokwane City won the play-off, retaining the Premiership place.
 Roses United and Blackburn Rovers were relegated to the ABC Motsepe League following their 15th and 16th-place finishes.